U1traVeno/pg-event-bus/README.md

 TODO

-## What pg-event-bus IS NOT
+## What pgebus IS NOT

-pg-event-bus is not intended to replace:
+pgebus is not intended to replace:

 - RabbitMQ
 - Redis Streams